mostjs/core/docs/api.rst

   runStreamWithLocalTime :: Sink a -> Scheduler -> Time -> Stream a -> void

 Run a :ref:`Stream`, sending all events to the provided :ref:`Sink`.
-The Stream will have localized :ref:`Time` values, whose origin (i.e. time 0) is at the specified Time on the provided :ref:`Scheduler`.
+The Stream will have localized :ref:`Time` values, whose origin (i.e., time 0) is at the specified Time on the provided :ref:`Scheduler`.

 Construction
 ^^^^^^^^^^^^